Odds an Dends. That title was a typo, but I liked it enough to keep it.

 For somebody unfamiliar with the work of Joe Haldeman, how would you describe your fiction and which story or … Continue reading

 Today, I have the pleasure of sharing with you an interview with Jay Lake.
 This is my first interview with somebody I have not either met in person or interacted with regularly online, although we do have a lot of common friends.
-Jay was kind enough to be just … Continue reading
+Jay was kind enough to … Continue reading

 Today, we’re chatting with a writer who has burst onto the main stage of speculative fiction over the past few years, Mary Robinette Kowal.